-Last week when I was writing my post about spraying our crops for weeds with a helicopter, my friend Carolyn was sharing how she and her husband Jonathan, take care of weeds on their organic crops.
-I’ve never seen this method in person but I thought it was pretty cool so I asked her to write a guest blog for me.
+Last week when I was writing my post about spraying our crops for weeds with a helicopter, my friend Carolyn was sharing how she and her husband Jonathan, use organic weed control.
+I’ve never seen flame weeding in person but I thought it was pretty cool so I asked her to write a guest blog for me.

 Jonathan grew up in the house that he and Carolyn moved to in 1998.
 Carolyn grew up in the suburbs of Minneapolis, but happily became a farm wife on August 20, 1988.
 They have three daughters, ages 22, 21, and 19.
 They celebrated their farm’s 100th Anniversary in June.

 Jonathan and Carolyn have grown their farm to 1100 acres of cropland.
 They also conventionally finish 7000 pigs a year for a neighbor.
 Jonathan is active in their church, is a past Soil and Water Supervisor, and a past winner of the Minnesota Farm Bureau’s Achievement Award.
 Carolyn is also active in their church, is the current president of their county Farm Bureau, and sits on the University of Minnesota’s Tools for Transition Advisory Task Force, and the Minnesota Department of Agriculture Organic Advisory Task Force.

 Flame Weeding?
 What the Heck is That?

 When we first decided to transition into organic farming in 1998, weed control was our biggest worry.
 It still is.
 We have tried many methods of weed control over the past 15 years, and have settled on a system that works pretty well for us.
 Like everyone else, though, Mother Nature can wreck your best laid plans in a hurry!